harvybob/rename/README.md

-# renamer
+# rename.py

-Script to rename subtitile files in a subs folder to the same as video file name, and move to the same folder as the video file.
+Script to rename subtitile files in a subs folder to the same as video file name, and move to the same folder as the video file + clear out some junk

 based on github.com/eshaan7